theantonwilson666/AI-In-Aviation-Industry/README.md

 Any unplanned maintenance can result in flight cancellations and delays which are expensive.
 This has led airlines to use AI-based predictive analytics to determine the maintenance needs of various parts of an aircraft.
 These tools can predict failure before it happens.
 It can save millions for the aviation industry.
-Delta is already using predictive maintenance to decrease flight cancellations.
+Delta Airlines Compony is already using predictive maintenance to decrease flight cancellations.
 Moreover, AI-based tools are helping ground maintenance crew with repairs.

+### Avoidance Systems

+TCAS - traffic collision avoidance system, on-board system that predicts collisions that may accure a few seconds before accident.
+And it's priority is higher than the air-traffic controller's.

+MTCD - medium term conflict detection, air-traffic controller system, which helps to avoid conflicts in advance.

 ### Fuel Efficiency